-This information was compiled from Humane Society Archives.
-We’d like to thank HSUS for allowing OAARS to post the information on our website.
+This information was compiled with permission from the Humane Society Archives.
 For more information on Puppy Mills and what you can do to help, please go to www.StopPuppyMills.com

 “In my presence, the pet shop owner picked up one of the kittens in one hand, picked up a wooden dowel in the other hand, and struck the kitten in the front of the head,” said the former manager of a northern California pet store in a sworn statement; “I observed blood run from the nostril of the kitten.
 The owner then placed the kitten in the freezer without really checking to make sure the kitten was dead.
 He then instructed me to kill the remaining eight kittens the same way.
 I did as I was told.”